sadir06/Project_Brief/personal_statements/DenizYilmazkaya.md

 ---
 ### Key Design Decisions
-- Modifying the shell scripts so that they support both the pipelined and the single-cycle CPU made it seamless to switch between the implementations, making it substantially easier to find bugs.
+- Modifying the shell scripts so that they support both the pipelined and the single-cycle CPU allowed seamless switching between the implementations, making it substantially easier to find bugs.
 - Started with a simple F1 lights assembly script without random delay.
-After more instructions got implemented, modified the original to have random delay through LFSR logic.
+After more instructions were implemented, modified the original to have random delay through LFSR logic.
 - Standardized all the test scripts (`run_f1.sh`, `doit2.sh` etc.) to be structured the same way as the original `doit.sh` script for consistent file handling under the `tb/test_out` folder, making the repository cleaner.

 ### Reflection
 Throughout the project, our team was very efficient at systematically building the lower level modules for each implementation.
 However, debugging the processor proved to be a task that required a great amount of patience and perseverance, and something that I should not have done by myself at times.
 I noticed that when I worked in collaboration with my teammates, having multiple perspectives on a situation helped debug the system quicker.

-A painful example of this was when the tests were running on my teammate, Lila's laptop, but not on mine.
+A painful example of this was when the tests were running on Lila's laptop, but not on mine.
 Proper communication allowed me to realize that this issue was due to my compiler being outdated, and not the code being incorrect.
 Without knowing this I would have spent further hours trying to debug the code.

 While I created comprehensive assembly tests covering edge cases, time constraints prevented implementation of a randomized instruction generator.
 Such a tool would have provided exhaustive testing by generating thousands of random valid RISC-V instruction sequences.
 However, the manual test suite's targeted approach to edge cases (equal operands in branches, boundary conditions in shifts) provided high confidence in correctness for the implemented subset.